nfqde/nfq-colors/README.md

     ${globalCss}
 `;
 ````
 The `globalCss` is the global css used to define your css vars and theme selectors these have to get injected to your global css.
 The `themeColors` are the available colors over all themes defined remapped to css vars and can be accessed with the styled components theme object later.
-The `shadowColors` are the available shadow styles over all themes defined remapped to css vars and can be accessed with the styled components theme object later.
+The `shadows` are the available shadow styles over all themes defined remapped to css vars and can be accessed with the styled components theme object later.

 ### (Optional) Typescript Autocompletion
 Create a file in your project that overrides the styled components DefaultTheme interface.
 For example an `styled.d.ts` file in your project folder.